smuniz18/flexbox.io/README.md

 What is part of the box model and what is not?
 -If you try to adjust the margin your code will break, because it is not part of the box model.
 -For the box model you can adjust the padding and border!

+Flexbox Ordering
+To create an orders list with a specific level of spacing you can use the following code

+.box {
+    flex:1;
+}
+This will space all of your boxes out equally on the screen

+The order property can be called by simply using order

+.box3 {
+    order:5;
+}

+This takes the box that we are currently selcting and moving that specific number to the end.
+Based on how many you move and what number you select you will move it in a specific order.

+1 is the default with 2 being the first-last box, then 3, 4, etc...

+If you use a negative number (-3) it will do the opposite putting it in front in reverse order.